Bhashit/bhashit.github.io/_posts/2014-12-29-on-learning-mathematics.md

 thing I could have said in this post.
 It's just amazing.

 I am a freelance programmer.
 I have a couple of friends who do freelance work and we get together on a regular basis, sometime to work together, sometime just to hang out.
-I knew that both of them were interested in math so I suggested this strategy to them as well.
-We decided to put aside at least 4 hours every week for math.
-And now comes the reason for writing this post. *The strategy works*.
+I knew that both of them were interested in math so I suggested this strategy to them and we decided to put aside at least 4 hours every week for math.
+Now comes the reason for writing this post. *The strategy works*.
 Just like it worked for Steve Yegge, it worked for three ordinary programmers like us.
-It's been about 4 months and we are as motivated as we were at the beginning.
+It's been about 4 months and we are even more motivated than we were at the beginning.
 Math has now become a habit.

 In September, I shared all the resources with them.
 We don't do it like a class.
 I did suggest some possible pathways for learning, but